-- give a true and fair view of the state of the Society's affairs as at 31 December 2021 and of the society's surplus for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the Friendly Societies Act 1992.
+- give a true and fair view of the state of the Society's affairs as of 31 December 2022 and of the Society's deficit for the year then ended. - · have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice. - have been prepared in accordance with the Friendly Societies Act 1992.